WE CONNECT PEOPLE

 4.New Vs Returning Visitors

 This metric is a good indicator of how popular your page is over time or if your content is good enough to make visitors come back for more.

 It can help you to strategize your content marketing campaign accordingly.
 If your email marketing campaign is driving more visitors then you should try to invest more time in that only rather on other channels.

 You have to evaluate the ranking of the pages for your targeted keywords.
 Always, aim for high volume & low competitive keywords.

-This metric enables you to measure whether the audience are coming from the countries or cities that you are targeting.This ensures that your localized content strategy is working successfully.
+This metric enables you to measure whether the audience is coming from the countries or cities that you are targeting.This ensures that your localized content strategy is working successfully.

-Content Auditing is an integral part of your content marketing strategy as their is no point in creating content after content blindly if you are not getting the end result which is of course clients & revenues from your content marketing .
+Content Auditing is an integral part of your content marketing strategy as there is no point in creating content after content blindly if you are not getting the end result which is, of course, clients & revenues from your content marketing.
 You should at least conduct a monthly audit to ensure you are always on the right track in your content marketing journey.